uetke/experimentor/docs/source/index.rst

 The code of this program is the repository that can be found at ``https://github.com/uetke/experimentor``.
 You may also check the website ``https://uetke.com`` for some updates and comments that may not enter into this documentation.

-If you need further assistance with the installation of the code, please check :ref:`installing`
+If you need further assistance with the installation of the code, please refer to :ref:`installing`

 .. toctree::